jakeprins/nextjs-chatgpt-tutorial/README.md

 # Next.js ChatGPT Tutorial Documentation
 > Build and customize your own ChatGPT-like web app using Next.js and the OpenAI API.
 The provided code serves as a foundation, and you can customize it to fit your specific use case.
 <img alt="Screenshot" src="./public/img/screenshot.jpg" height="75%" width="75%"/>

+## Tutorial
+You can find a step-by-step tutorial [here](Read the full tutorial [here](https://www.jakeprins.com/blog/how-to-create-a-chatgpt-application-using-next-js-and-the-openai-api).

 ## Overview